lukearcher/lukearcher.github.io/_posts/2022-06-21-clustering.md

 <i>silhouette scores</i>:<br>
 create the distance matrix<br>
-calculate the distance of each person from all people in the other clusters<br>
+calculate the average distance of each person from all people in the other clusters<br>
 calculate the closest distance<br>
 calculate the second closest distance<br>
 calculate the distance to the assigned cluster<br>